DeMarko/dotvim/README.md

 this is the quickest way to install these files

     # these bits backup your current vim files and get them out of the way
+    # skip if you don't have a config or have removed your own
     mv .vim vimfilesbackup
     mv .vimrc vimfilesbackup/vimrcbck
     mv .gvimrc vimfilesbackup/gvimrcbck